GinkoBalboa/parfis/python-package/README.md

 # Parfis

 Parfis is an acronym for Particles and Field Simulator.
 Parfis is written in C++ with Python bindings.
-The algorithm is based upon the particle-in-cell (PIC) method used for interacting many-particle systems.
+The algorithm is based on the particle-in-cell (PIC) method used for interacting many-particle systems.
 In the PIC method individual particles (or fluid elements) in a Lagrangian frame are tracked in a continuous phase space, whereas moments of the distribution such as